chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 Very useful to use VS Code on a device like an iPad or a Mac (or Windows) that wants a Linux box.
 Mine runs on `Ubuntu`.

 {{< figure src="assets/image-20240825131634407.png" caption="Useful on an iPhone?
 Eh..." attr="by me" attrlink="https://chollinger.com">}}

+I stumbled upon this while wondering if I can make my overpriced iPad Pro a bit more useful.
+Turns out, you can!
+Not saying you *should*, but you *can*.

 ### UPS batteries die silently and quicker than you think

 UPS batteries, at least consumer ones like my simple 1U Cyberpower 1500VA only last about *3 years*.
 Mine, being 4 years old, were *completely* dead.
 While I'm conceptually aware that not everything is a long-lived lithium based powerhouse, I did _not_ know they go to "unusable capacity" that quickly.

-I learned _that_ the hard way after getting hit by brown outs and power outages that are pretty common here, and seemingly randomly, "the internet" was down.
+I learned that the hard way after getting hit by brown outs and power outages that are pretty common here, and seemingly randomly, "the internet" was down.
 Turns out, without a redundant DNS, the internet doesn't work.

 Changing these batteries was actually pretty straightforward (thanks to RefurbUPS).